Cluyverth/nightfall-pines/README.md

 - High contrast for better readability
 - Perfect for night owls and low-light environments

+## Supported Languages

+This theme currently supports the following languages:

+- Java
+- Kotlin
+- Python
+- Ruby
+- JSON
+- HTML
+- CSS

 ## Installation

+### Option 1:
 1. Open the Extensions view (`Ctrl+Shift+X`).
 2. Search for "Nightfall Pines".
 3. Click "Install" to add the theme to your Visual Studio Code.

+### Option 2:
+Manually download the .vsix file from the .vsix folder and install it in Visual Studio Code.

 ## Usage